mpolednik/mpolednik.github.io/_posts/2017-01-05-virtio-blk-vs-virtio-scsi.md

 {% include image.html name="combined-iops.png" width="100%" %}

-When it comes to IOPS, randread in low IO depth case shows slight drop in virtio-scsi 0 IO thread case, but remains close throughout other cases.
+When it comes to IOPS, randread in low IO depth case shows a slight drop for virtio-scsi without IO threads, but remains close throughout the other cases.
 As IO depth increases, virtio-scsi takes the lead.
-Mixing writes into the reads (25 %, 50 %), virtio-scsi is either leader or within few % of virtio-blk at worst with IOPS dropping as we add IO threads.
-Randwrite doesn't show any statistically significant difference.
+When mixing writes with reads (25 %, 50 %), virtio-scsi is either the leader or in the worst case within few % of virtio-blk.
+As we add IO threads, IOPS are dropping.
+Randwrite doesn't have any statistically significant impact.

-Summarized, virtio-scsi is slightly underperforming compared to virtio-blk and slowly catches up in high IO depth scenarios as expected.
-Whether there is any sane default for number of IO threads, my personal opinion is that there is not.
-To maximize the performance, user has to benchmark with regard to workload and derive from that.
+In summary, virtio-scsi is performing slightly worse than virtio-blk.
+However as expected, it is slowly catching up in high IO depth scenarios.
+My conclusion is that there is no default for the number of IO threads that would be generally optimal.
+To maximize the performance, users would have to benchmark with regards to their workloads and derive the best configuration from that.

 ## Features

-Key difference is BLKDISCARD capability supported by virtio-scsi. virtio-blk does not and most likely will not (due to difficulty of extending virtio-blk driver) support it.
-BLKDISCARD is ioctl that discards blocks on device -- for example using ATA TRIM command on modern SSDs.
-As for the future features, they will most likely focus virtio-scsi first -- again due to complexity of extending virtio-blk.
+At the moment, a key difference is the BLKDISCARD capability, supported by virtio-scsi.
+BLKDISCARD is an ioctl, that discards blocks on a device -- for example using ATA TRIM command on modern SSDs. virtio-blk does not support it and probably never will.
+As for other potential features, they will most likely be implemented in virtio-scsi first.
+Due to the complexity of extending virtio-blk it is questionable that any new features will ever be added.

 ## Conclusions

-Looking at advantages of virtio-scsi, I believe it's the correct choice as default VM disk interface in oVirt.
-For optimized VMs, there is always choice of manually switching to virtio-blk (and IDE, if you're optimizing for slowness... or compatibility).
-For now, adding IO thread may cause more harm than good, therefore we'll leave that for a future.
+Looking at the advantages of virtio-scsi, I believe it's the correct choice as a default VM disk interface in oVirt.
+For optimized VMs, there is always the choice of manually switching to virtio-blk (or IDE, if you're optimizing for slowness... or compatibility).
+For now, adding IO thread may cause more harm than good, therefore we'll leave that for the future.

 [1]: https://kparal.wordpress.com/2012/09/12/kvm-disk-performance-ide-vs-virtio/
 [2]: https://ervikrant06.wordpress.com/2016/10/16/difference-between-virtio-blk-vs-virtio-scsi/